 Besides using a heat lamp, your dog’s house can also be kept warm in some other alternative ways.
 Some of them include:

-- Adding a little door: Dog houses usually don’t have a door and that’s why they suffer more during the winter.
+- Adding a Little Door: Dog houses usually don’t have a door and that’s why they suffer more during the winter.
 Such a big hole in his house is greatly responsible for the flow of cold air in his house.
 So, for the winter, you can add a little door to his house to resist the cold breezes.

-- Insulating the house: Insulating your dog’s home means making the house warmer than the environment.
+- Insulating the House: Insulating your dog’s home means making the house warmer than the environment.
 And for that, you can use a loose filling of insulation or a foam board.
 Whereas, the other ways to insulate your dog’s house include using silicone weather sealant and crack fillers.

 Installing a heat lamp in a dog house is indeed a good idea to keep your dog warm and comfortable during the winter.
 But safety is also an important matter that counts.
 If there are kinks in the cords, there rises the risk of fire and electrical hazards.
 To prevent them, the installation of the heat lamp needs to be done in the proper way.
 If you follow these above-mentioned ways, hopefully, you won’t face any hazards.
-Last but not the least, you can’t forget to read the manual guide or templets.
+Last but not the least, you can’t forget to read the manual guide or templates.